5.4 Monitoring, Control, and Reporting

 CostCost of testing, cost of qualityIs the effort economically justified?

 Metrics need interpretation.
-A large number of passed tests may hide the fact that high-risk features were not tested.
-A falling defect discovery rate may mean quality is improving, or it may mean testing is shallow, blocked, or repeating the same checks.
-A high automation count may not matter if the automated checks do not cover important risks.
+A large pass count may hide that high-risk features were never tested.
+A falling defect-discovery rate may mean quality is improving, or that testing is shallow, blocked, or repeating the same checks.
+A high automation count is worthless if those checks do not cover important risks.
+The exam favors answers that question what a metric means over answers that treat the raw number as the conclusion.

 Test Progress Reports

-Test progress reports are created during testing, often daily, weekly, or by iteration.
-They support ongoing control and give stakeholders enough information to adjust the test schedule, resources, scope, or plan.
+Test progress reports are produced during testing, often daily, weekly, or per iteration.
+They support ongoing control and give stakeholders enough information to adjust schedule, resources, scope, or plan.
 The audience may include the team, managers, product owners, customers, or compliance staff.

 A useful progress report includes the reporting period, progress against plan, notable deviations, impediments and workarounds, relevant metrics, new or changed risks, and testing planned for the next period.
-It should call out decisions needed from stakeholders, such as whether to defer a feature, extend testing, or accept a residual risk.
+It should call out decisions needed from stakeholders, such as deferring a feature, extending testing, or accepting a residual risk.

-Progress reports should be tailored.
-A development team may need a task board, failed build list, and defect links.
+Progress reports are tailored.
+A development team may need a task board, failed-build list, and defect links.
 Executives may need release confidence, top residual risks, schedule impact, and decisions needed.
-Auditors may need evidence that required testing activities occurred and that deviations were approved.
+Auditors may need evidence that required activities occurred and deviations were approved.

-A test completion report is prepared when a project, test level, test type, test cycle, iteration, release, or maintenance activity is complete or stopped.
-It summarizes what was done, evaluates testing and product quality against the original plan, and provides information for later testing.
+A test completion report (also called a test summary report) is prepared when a project, test level, test type, test cycle, iteration, release, or maintenance activity is complete or stopped.
+It summarizes what was done, evaluates testing and product quality against the plan, and provides information for later testing.

-Typical content includes a test summary, evaluation against test objectives and exit criteria, deviations from the plan, impediments and workarounds, metrics from progress reports, unmitigated risks, defects not fixed, and lessons learned.
+Typical completion content: a test summary, evaluation against test objectives and exit criteria, deviations from the plan, impediments and workarounds, metrics from progress reports, unmitigated risks, defects not fixed, and lessons learned.
 The report should make residual risk visible, not bury it under pass counts.

 Communicating Status

-Status may be communicated verbally, through dashboards, email, chat, online documentation, task boards, burn-down charts, CI/CD dashboards, or formal reports.
-The best channel depends on the team, distribution, regulatory needs, stakeholder preference, and urgency.
+Status may be communicated verbally, or through dashboards, email, chat, online documentation, task boards, burn-down charts, CI/CD dashboards, or formal written reports.
+The best channel depends on the team, its distribution, regulatory needs, stakeholder preference, and urgency.

 The exam trap is believing there is one universally best reporting format.
-A co-located Agile team may use a daily standup and board for frequent informal updates.
-A distributed regulated project may need formal written reports, signed approvals, and versioned evidence.
-The key is useful, timely, audience-appropriate information.
+A co-located Agile team may use a daily standup and a board for frequent informal updates.
+A distributed, regulated project may need formal written reports, signed approvals, and versioned evidence.
+The key is useful, timely, audience-appropriate information rather than a fixed template.

 Test Your Knowledge

 A dashboard shows that defect fixes are delayed, and the test lead responds by changing the execution order to cover high-risk areas first.
-What is the response?
+What is the response (the action taken)?

 A